SaiyanGonzalez01/Minecraft-Old-School/README.md

 For resources.mc:

 - In Windows, double click the file called CompileEPK.bat, which will generate the new file.
+- It will also build the javascript.
  ### OR
 - In Linux or Mac, open up terminal and type chmod +x CompileEPK.sh, and then ./CompileEPK.sh to run it.
 This will generate the new file.
+But will NOT build the javascript.

 Once compiled, move the new resources.mc to the /web folder.